EPSG:3857 ↔ EPSG:4326 Converter

-Convert coordinates between WGS84 (EPSG:4326) and Web Mercator (EPSG:3857).
-Used by Google Maps, OpenStreetMap, and most web mapping services.
+Convert coordinates between Web Mercator (EPSG:3857) and WGS84 (EPSG:4326) latitude/longitude.
+The Web Mercator projection is used by Google Maps, OpenStreetMap, Mapbox, and most web map tile services.

 Input: Longitude / Latitude in decimal degrees (WGS84 / EPSG:4326)